Eldow/youmuu/README.md

 ## Prerequisites
 Make sure you have NodeJS, npm and mongoDB installed.
 Once you've clonned the git repo, start an instance of mongoDB.
-The API is running on the default MongoDB port (`mongodb://localhost:27017`).
+The API is using the default MongoDB port (`mongodb://localhost:27017`).
 You can change it manually in the `server.js` file.
 ## Installing
 Install node modules
 ```